Axway/amplify-central/content/en/docs/manage_marketplace/marketplace_corruption.md

 ### I already have a subscription to a corrupted product

-When consumer have already a subscription to a product, they continue to view their product and subscription.
+When consumers already have a subscription to a product, they continue to view their product and subscription.
 But they will not be allowed to request new access nor  new credentials to the corrupted resources.

-You can still use your existing subscription or create a new one.
+Consumers can still use their existing subscription or create a new one.

-Access and credentials request is only permitted to non corrupted resource.
+Access and credentials requests are only permitted to the non corrupted resource.

 ### I don't have a subscription to a corrupted product

-You will not be able to see a corrupted product if it contains a single resource and if you don't already have a subscription.
+Consumers who have not already a subscription to a corrupted product will not be able to see it when the product contains a single resource.

-You are still able to see the corrupted product if it contains multiple resources regardless if you already have a subscription or not.
-You will be allowed to subscribe.
+Consumers are able to see a corrupted product if it contains multiple resources.
+Consumers will be allowed to subscribe to the corrupted product.
 The access request to corrupted resources is blocked but you can request access to the non corrupted resources.